-If your draft was not approved as is, submit your final version of your Final Project paper to the chair of your Supervisory Committee for approval.
+If your draft was not approved as is, submit your final version of your Final Project paper to your Supervisory Committee chair for approval.

 Print two copies of the approved Final Project paper for binding by the University Bookstore.
 One bound volume will be cataloged in the Owen Reading Room, and the other volume is yours to keep.